Conservation laws and chaos propagation in a non-reciprocal classical magnet: Nonreciprocal spin dynamics

 \subsection{Further-neighbour interactions}

-We now investigate the effect of further-neighbour interactions and show that for certain models the conserved quantities do not exist.
+We now investigate the effect of interactions beyond nearest neighbours, for which we show that in certain cases conserved quantities of the sort discussed above do not exist.
 Consider the dynamics arising from antisymmetric coupling between each pair of spins under periodic boundary conditions:

 where $r \leq L/2 $.
 A general linear combination of spins across all the sites can be written as